-WV INCOME MAINTENANCE MANUAL CHAPTER 10 1 10.24 Income When the client applies or is redetermined on the date income has or will be received, income received on that date is also considered along with the income from at least the prior 30 days from the same source. ate When the client applies on one day, but the application/redetermination interview is conducted later, a income received between the date of application and the date of the interview is considered along with the income from at least the 30 days prior to the date of application from the same source. he ne EXAMPLE: Application/interview date = June 1st Paid weekly on Fridays Last pay = May 28th Pays in last 30 days = May 28th May 21st May 14th May 7th EXAMPLE: Application/interview date = December 6th Paid weekly on Mondays Last pay = December 6th Pays in last 30 days = November 29th November 22nd November 15th November 8th Because he was paid on the date of application, the December 6th pay must also be considered. he EXAMPLE:Application date = Interview date =October 8th October 20th Paid weekly on Fridays Last pay at application = Last pay at interview =October 8th October 15th Pays in last 30 days (prior to application) = October 1st September 24th September 17th September 10th th Because he was paid on the date of application, the October 8th Pay must also be considered.
-In addition between the date of application and the date of the interview he was paid on October 15th.
-This pay must also be considered. on, ₩,
+When the client applies or is redetermined on the day income has or will be received, income received on that date is also considered along with the income from at least the prior 30 days from the same source.

+When the client applies on one day, but the application/redetermination interview is conducted later, all income received between the date of application and the date of the interview is considered along with the income from at least the 30 days prior to the date of application from the same source.

+EXAMPLE: Application/interview date = June 1st

+Paid weekly on Fridays Last pay = May 28th

+Pays in last 30 days = May 28th

+May 21st May 14th May 7th

+EXAMPLE: Application/interview date = December 6th

+Paid weekly on Mondays Last pay = December 6th

+Pays in last 30 days = November 29th

+November 22nd November 15th November 8th

+Because he was paid on the date of application, the December 6th pay must also be considered.

+EXAMPLE: Application date = October 8th

+Interview date =

+October 20th

+Paid weekly on Fridays

+Last pay at application = October 8th Last pay at interview = October 15th

+Pays in last 30 days (prior to application) = October 1st

+September 24th September 17th September 10th

+Because he was paid on the date of application, the October 8th Pay must also be considered.
+In addition, between the date of application and the date of the interview, he was paid on October 15th.
+This pay must also be considered.